Xam Neua

-Demographics

-Residents are mostly Lao, Vietnamese, and Hmong, with some Tai Dam, Tai Daeng, and Tai Lu.
-The predominant language is Lao with minorities of Vietnamese and Hmong.
-French is spoken by a minority of people as a legacy of the French colonial era.
-It is taught in schools and used in public works and government.
+History

+After fleeing from Phrae, deposed king Phiriya Thepphawong escaped from Northern Thailand to Luang Prabang, residing in Xam Neua from 1903-1909.

+Climate

 Daily life

-Xam Neua is in a valley in Houaphanh Province.
-At 05:45 and 17:45 each day there are public addresses from loudspeakers atop a tower on the school playground, expounding on communist life and philosophy.
-These addresses are usually accompanied by Lao music.

 It is said that there is a communist re-education camp in Xam Neua and that it was the Pathet Lao capital during the Laotian Civil War Battle of Lima Site 85 (LS-85), 11 March 1968.
 It is near the Pathet Lao refuges in the Viengxay caves, which the Lao government hopes to promote as a tourism destination similar to the Củ Chi tunnels near Ho Chi Minh City in Vietnam and the Killing Fields Memorial near Phnom Penh in Cambodia.
 It is near Nam Et-Phou Louey National Protected Area (pronounced "naam et poo loo-ee").